 Sideband At any given tuning, each receiver is sensitive to two separate ranges of sky frequency of equal width called sidebands (see Figure 31).
 The four available basebands can be placed in one sideband or distributed between the two sidebands; however, baseband numbers 0 and 1 must be placed in the same sideband as must basebands 2 and 3.
 In Bands 9 and 10, the receivers provide no inherent separation of the sidebands, so each baseband contains signal from both sidebands simultaneously.
 However, one can choose to reject one sideband from each baseband by selecting an appropriate observing mode to modulate the local oscillator.
-This technique can also be used in lower frequency bands to obtain even greater sideband separation than that provided by the receiver.
+This feature, which uses a technique called 90° Walsh switching, will be available in some restricted cases in Cycle 5 (see Proposer's Guide)